PiHw/Pi-Stop/README.md

 # Where to get your Pi-Stop #

-The Pi-Stop was designed in partnership with [4Tronix.com](http://4Tronix.com).
+The Pi-Stop was designed in partnership between [4Tronix.com](http://4Tronix.com) and [PiHardware.com](http://pihardware.com).
 <img src="markdown_source/img/4tronix.jpg" width=200 />
-They are available from the [4Tronix.com](http://4Tronix.com) shop.
+The Pi-Stop is available from the [4Tronix.com](http://4Tronix.com) shop.

 --------------------------